Innovaccer and Post Acute Analytics Join Forces to Enhance Post-Acute Value-Based Care Delivery

-Leading AI provider of end-to-end Post-Acute Care (PAC) solutions partners with Innovaccer to help healthcare providers improve the overall quality and efficiency of PAC delivery.
+Leading provider of AI-driven end-to-end Post-Acute Care (PAC) solutions partners with Innovaccer to help healthcare providers improve the overall quality and efficiency of PAC delivery.

-The synergy of this partnership will empower providers to utilize an interoperable, cloud-native, AI-driven platform nudging the transition from fragmented data solutions and manual processes by unifying patient data across myriad EHRs and HIT systems.
-This will enable integrated point-of-care analytics that improve patient satisfaction while reducing variability in quality of care and costs for risk-bearing providers participating in bundled, ACO, and Medicare Advantage payment programs; enhance value-based purchasing by lowering readmissions and Medicare expenditure per beneficiary; and enhance in-network utilization by minimizing leakage to out-of-network hospitals and post-acute care (PAC) facilities.
-Furthermore, management by exception AI enables clinicians to work at the top of their license by eliminating administrative tasks and directing focus on high risk patients.
+The synergy of this partnership will empower providers to utilize an interoperable, cloud-native, AI-driven platform to automate manual processes and unify patient data across myriad EHRs and HIT systems.
+This will enable integrated point-of-care analytics that improve patient satisfaction while reducing variability in quality of care and costs for risk-bearing providers; enhance value-based purchasing by lowering readmissions and Medicare expenditure per beneficiary; and enhance in-network utilization by minimizing leakage to out-of-network hospitals and post-acute care (PAC) facilities.
+Furthermore, management by exception AI enables clinicians to work at the top of their license by eliminating administrative tasks and directing focus on high-risk patients.

 "We're thrilled to embark on this journey to combine our expertise optimizing clinical workflows in post-acute care with Innovaccer's industry-leading data and analytics platform," said Saqib Akhter, CEO of Post Acute Analytics.
 "We're empowering providers to make the most informed decisions at exactly the right time throughout the post-acute care continuum.
 This collaboration will accelerate our efforts to meet industry demand, drive sustainable growth, and honor our commitment to helping PACs flourish with value-based care delivery."